Skip to main content

 Stay Off the Rocks and Roofs

-Stay on the ground and off roofs, and don’t explore the ‘moon’ rocks on the lakefill.
+Respect trail markers by staying on the ground and off of roofs, and don't explore the rocks on the lakefill.

 For more information on the risk associated with falling visit safeopedia and this Purdue University study on falls among college students.